-Director of Information Architecture – Proposed, led and completed all activities.
+Director of Information Architecture – Proposed, led, and completed all activities.

 The University announced the CMS would be replaced due to usability and performance issues.
 I requested to be involved and evaluate the usability of the candidates since I was the only Usability Expert on staff.
-Eventually this led to a UX Strategy to create a unified vision of what needed to be built, and how it would be used to guide not only the selection of a CMS but its implementation.
+Eventually, this led to a UX Strategy to create a unified vision of what needed to be built, and how it would be used to guide not only the selection of a CMS but its implementation.

+Design Thinking was used to evaluate the CMS Candidates.
 A Discovery phase included: identifying detailed, realistic needs for both stakeholders and users to inform business decisions, finding and designing solution, gathering quantifiable and qualitative feedback, and vetting and projecting success.

 I utilized the UX Methodology to inform a definition of what is a useful and usable CMS for GW from both a user and stakeholder perspective.
 My plan was to identify user groups, their abilities, and tasks, conduct multi-variant testing on the replacement candidates, and define user requirements.
 I also expected to identify latent business requirements as UX does that very often.
 I was granted 6 weeks to do it.
 In that time I:

 Conducted User Profile Survey to identify and draft user groups.

 Conducted contextual inquiries and stakeholder interviews to identify latent user groups, flesh out user groups, and identify primary tasks finalize user and business requirements.

 Created Personas and defined user requirements to communicate end-user needs.